Scott-Guinn/Scott-Guinn/README.md

 - 🤖 I currently work as a software engineer for Webscale Networks providing security, scalability, performance and automation for brands across the globe.
 - 🍎 In the past I was a student and subsequently a teacher for Galvanize (aka Hack Reactor) to help teach students web development.
 - 👔 I have also worked in robotics, helping to found a successful autonomous surface vehicle startup called SeaSatellites.
-- 🥅 2022 Goals: I'm on the hunt for a Raspberry Pi 4 for a marine oriented side-project.
-Let me know if you have any leads!
 - ⛰️ Fun fact: I have climbed El Capitan, traversed the Teton Range, and climbed the East Face of Long's Peak!

 ### Connect with me: